PeyratGit/pokedex/README.md

  - Filter pokemons by types
 ### Problems
  - When user press enter to search a pokemon it deletes the filters.
 So for now search with filters only works with ajax as long as the user doesn't press enter.
+     - Possible solution : Pass the types params into the search form as an hidden input.